nluu175/backlog-server/README.md

 - Authenticate/Authorize using token [DONE]

-- Add table GameSuggestion to cache game request result. []
+- Add table GameSuggestion to cache game request result.
+[DONE]

+- Move all Error and Exception to errors.py

 ## Instructions